iiestIT/Py2Crawl/README.md

-# PyCrawl
+# Py2Crawl
 An async mini framework to scrape the web.
-This project is based on [PyWeb](https://github.com/iiestIT/PyWeb) and heavily inspired by [Scrapy](https://github.com/scrapy/scrapy).
+This project is based on [Py2Web](https://github.com/iiestIT/Py2Web) and heavily inspired by [Scrapy](https://github.com/scrapy/scrapy).
 **DO NOT USE THIS IN PRODUCTIVE.
 IT IS STILL IN DEVELOPING.**